pnetlabrepo/ishare2/README.md

 # ishare2

-### CLI-based tool written in Bash used to download and install images into a PNETLab server automatically and with minimal efforts
+### CLI-based Bash tool used to download and install images into a PNETLab server automatically and with minimal efforts.
+#### Images = qemu, bin, dynamips or docker

 ### Installation
 Apply this command using the terminal